 Start with the family member you’re closest to; give him or her a call or send an email.
 Be careful not to jump right into career talk; be polite, ask how she is and make her feel appreciated.
 If she works in a field that interests you, ask her how she got there and what advice she has for breaking into the industry.
 If none of your close family works in an industry you’re interested in, ask a family member if he knows anyone he would feel comfortable putting you in touch with.

-Casey, a sophomore at Saint Joseph’s University, is a marketing major, and her uncle works as a PR representative, so she reached out to him about his job.
+Casey, a junior at Saint Joseph’s University, is a marketing major, and her uncle works as a PR representative, so she reached out to him about his job.
 “He was able to give me a lot of insight into the different aspects of the industry, especially the business world overall,” Casey says.

 Take advantage of the connections you were born with!
 Maybe your aunt’s college roommate has your dream job, or your dad’s former colleague started his own business and is willing to talk to you about it.
 Reach out to your family members, tell them about your interests and ask them if they know anyone in your industry.
 You never know what you might find!

-2. Your Professors
+2. Your professors

 You see great networking sources in class every day!
 If you’re studying something you want to pursue professionally, make connections with your professors now.
 Mitler says professors are “a great networking resource and credible introducers” because they already have successful, established careers in your field, and they probably know plenty of people in the industry who they could introduce you to down the line.